|

 A jump cue bid after a minor suit

-opening bid also shows a singleton in the jump suit, but promises
+opening bid also shows a singleton in the jump suit, but this

-five or six card support and denies a side four card major.
+jump promises five or six card support and denies a side four

-Say partner opens 1C and the next hand overcalls 1D and you
+card major.
+Say partner opens 1C and the next hand overcalls

 S. A43 H. K43